Zooarchaeologist and Director

 Albarella, U., with M. Rizzetto, H. Russ, K. Vickers & S. Viner-Daniels (eds).
 2017.

 Oxford Handbook of Zooarchaeology.
 Oxford: Oxford University Press.

 Click on the paper or book title to access these publications online.
 Paywalls may apply.

 Some publications may be available on request - please contact me to inquire.

-Parker, A. G., S. J. Armitage, M. Engel, M. W. Morley, A. Parton, G. W. Preston, H. Russ & P. Drechsler. forthcoming.
+Parker, A. G., S. J. Armitage, M. Engel, M. W. Morley, A. Parton, G. W. Preston, H. Russ & P. Drechsler.
+2020.
 Palaeoenvironmental and Sea Level Changes during the Early to mid-Holocene in Eastern Saudi Arabia and their implications for Neolithic populations.
-Quaternary Science Reviews.
+Quaternary Science Reviews 249, 106618.

 Speed, G., P. Rowe, H. Russ & L. F. Gardiner.
 2018.
 A game of two (unequal) halves: The Early Mesolithic site at Little Holtby, near Leeming, North Yorkshire.
 Mesolithic Miscellany 26.1: 49-87.